irawachaloco/react-basics/README.md

 Note: the shortcut `i` is for `install` and `-D` is for `--save-dev`.

-We also want to change our build stask to build production ready artifacts, which we'll do by adding an extra parameter to webpack (and we'll move also our webpack configuration to a special folder, as we'll be adding more of them):
+We also want to change our build tasks to build production ready artifacts, which we'll do by adding an extra parameter to webpack (and we'll move also our webpack configuration to a special folder, as we'll be adding more of them):

 ```
 "build": "webpack -p --config webpack/conf.js"